qdriven/hello-github-actions/README.md

 ## Notifications

-setup Email addresses to recieve the notifications
+setup Email addresses to recieve the notifications.